Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 Rúna wears a blue tunic dress with red edges, some shoes, and a Mjöllnir amulet.
 She carries a small knife on her belt and a pouch of random herbal stuff like leaves, petals, and sticks.
 When she is outside in a cold place, she puts on a dull frayed cloak held together by two brooches.

 ### Scar
-Rúna has a long, gnarly scar across her back after being slashed by a sword.
+Rúna has a long, gnarly scar across her back after being slashed by a draugr.
 Although she has mostly recovered, she can still feel it and would flinch if someone touched it.

 ## Personality
 Rúna is shy, easily flustered, and doesn't like the company of strangers, but isn't as reserved as most people expect once they talk to her.
 She is absent-minded in the way that she would space out if she isn't doing anything or listening to anyone.